OU-CS5213/git-and-github-fundamentals-Siddartha-Sodum/README.md

 Teams are not the only ones to benefit from version control: lone researchers can benefit immensely.
 Keeping a record of what was changed, when, and why is extremely useful for all researchers if they ever need to come back to the project later on (e.g., a year later, when memory has faded).

+  Version control systems start with a base version of the document and then record changes you make each step of the way.
+You can think of it as a recording of your progress: you can rewind to start at the base document and play back each change you made, eventually arriving at your more recent version.